 Pariah Khan is a writer, performer, filmmaker and professional wrestling manager.
 He was named one of Bristol’s most influential young people for his work in theatre and comedy.
 He was selected by BBC Three and The Latimer Group as one of the UK’s top 50 creative young people and he was selected by Channel 4’s Random Acts to write and direct his first short film ‘Slice’.

-After sell out performances at Theatre Shop (Clevedon), Bread & Roses (Clapham), the Wardrobe, Old Joint Stock (Birmingham) and Tara Arts (London), the show returns home to Bristol after touring to the Rondo Theatre (Bath), Oxford Playhouse, Upstairs at the Western (Leicester), Derby Theatre and the Hope and Mill Theatre (Manchester).
+After sell out performances at Theatre Shop (Clevedon), Bread & Roses (Clapham), The Wardrobe Theatre, Old Joint Stock (Birmingham) and Tara Arts (London), the show returns home to Bristol after touring to the Rondo Theatre (Bath), Oxford Playhouse, Upstairs at the Western (Leicester), Derby Theatre and the Hope and Mill Theatre (Manchester).

 Written and Performed by Pariah Khan